 The Walsh house.
 Donna arrives and tells everyone that she saw her mother in an old Rose Court group photo, but no one seems to give much of a rat's ass.
 Dylan and Toni drop by, and Dylan tells everyone that they're about to cause a jolt that's bigger than any earthquake: he and Toni are getting married!
 Everyone is understandably shocked at the crazy announcement, and Kelly looks particularly put out by the news.
 Clare invites Dylan and Toni to stay for dinner, and Toni eagerly accepts.
 A few seconds later, Nat calls to inform everyone that he lost a lot of dishes because of the earthquake and needs their help in the kitchen; in exchange, dinner will be on him.
 Dylan cheerfully chirps, "Can't say no to Nat!" and I just don't get why the hell not..

 Palm Springs.
-The medic counsels Brandon through the delivery, and Brandon urges Ellen to give a final push - yadda yadda - and a few seconds later we hear the crying of a newborn baby...and I'm just happy we didn't have to suffer through a longer, more tedious delivery.
+The medic counsels Brandon through the delivery, and Brandon urges Ellen to give a final push - yadda yadda - and a few seconds later we hear the crying of a newborn baby.
 As Brandon hands Ellen the swaddled babe, she tearfully calls her new son Little Brandon, and thankfully the lights in the elevator finally come back on.

 Beach house.
 Joe walks Donna to her door...and they're dismayed to find Ray putzing around, boarding up a broken window.
-Donna tells him to leave, and that she doesn't want to see him anymore...and when Joe irately chimes in to second that, Ray gets enraged and tosses his hammer through the patio door, shattering the glass.
+Donna tells him to leave 'cause she has no desire to see his Pumpkin Head anymore...and when Joe irately chimes in to second that, Ray gets enraged and tosses his hammer through the patio door, shattering the glass.
 He then suckishly snaps, "Fine!
 Fix it yourself" and storms off.
-Joe looks like he'd love to go after him and give him another thrashing (which I'd soo enjoy watching a second time), but Donna restrains him and tells him to let it go.
+Joe looks like he'd love to go after him and give him another thrashing (which I'dsoo enjoy watching a second time), but Donna restrains him and tells him to let it go.